cshutchinson/map-filter-reduce-exercises/README.md

 //  { firstName: 'Robert', lastName: 'Hajek', role: 'Full Stack Resident' }];
 ```

-Just like the other functions here, `.filter()` also takes additional arguments, so make sure to check out the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) Docs!
+Just like the other functions here, `.filter()` also takes addxitional arguments, so make sure to check out the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) Docs!

 * * *

 ### .reduce()

 Reduce is an incredibly powerful method that allows us to combine all of the result in an array into a single result.
-There are a few different ways we can use it, so it's important to read the documentation careful!
+There are a few different ways we can use xit, so xit's important to read the documentation careful!

 [Check out the docs.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)